marcoshsq/PythonFinancialAnalysis/README.md

     - Recall and apply the important statistical concepts into financial contexts;
     - Build a trading model using multiple linear regression model;
     - Evaluate the performance of the trading model using different investment indicators.

+This repository contains the Jupyter notebooks with the assignments, exercises, and codes written during the specialization.

 Course link - [Python and Statistics for Financial Analysis](https://www.coursera.org/learn/python-statistics-financial-analysis?)